chrismbryant/Fez-Puzzle-Solving/README.md

 To practice my Python programming, I created a couple scripts to help me solve some puzzles in the game *Fez*.
 "FezAncientScriptTranslator.py" deciphers the language spoken in the game and renames the images I took of the text accordingly.
 "FezBookAnalysis" manipulates a 3D array of characters to uncover the message hidden within.

-If you happen to be playing *Fez*: WARNING - spoilers within.
+If you happen to be playing *Fez*: WARNING - spoilers ahead.